Roblox/creator-docs/content/en-us/chat/in-experience-text-chat.md

 As the flowchart shows, the in-experience text chat system processes a chat message through the following steps:

-1. A user sends a message from their local device, triggering the Class.TextChannel:SendAsync() method.
+1. A user sends a message from their local device, triggering the `Class.TextChannel:SendAsync()` method.
 This method processes the message and determines whether it's a chat command or a regular chat message.

-1. If the user input is a chat command, it fires the `Class.TextChatCommand.Triggered` event to perform the action you have defined for the command.
+1. If the user input is a chat command, it fires the `Class.TextChatCommand.s Triggered` event to perform the action you have defined for the command.

 1. If the user input is a regular chat message, it fires `Class.TextChatService.SendingMessage` to display the original message to the sender on the sending client.
 At the same time, the `Class.TextChannel:SendAsync()` passes the message to the server.
 1. The server fires `Class.TextChannel.ShouldDeliverCallback` to determine whether to deliver the message to other users based on the permissions you set and Roblox community filtering requirements.